mlesniak/raytracer/README.md

 have to object types with nearly the same purpose.
 One idea might be a ```lock``` state: after an object is locked, any call to a setter (even to unlock) throws an exception?

+- I experiment in this project with with micro commits, that is a lot of commits even for small semantic independent changes.

 # References

 - An Introduction to Ray Tracing, Andrew S. Glassner et al., 1989, The Morgan Kaufmann Series in Computer Graphics